2021 Salisbury rail crash: Investigations

-The Rail Accident Investigation Branch (RAIB) deployed a team of inspectors to the scene.
-The Office of Rail and Road are also investigating.
+The RAIB deployed a team of inspectors to the scene.
+The Office of Rail and Road also opened an investigation.
 The British Transport Police also opened an investigation.

 On 2 November the RAIB stated that initial evidence indicated that, although the SWR driver had applied the brakes, his train had failed to stop at a signal and collided with the GWR train; wheel slide, as a result of low railhead adhesion, was the most likely cause.
 Announcing a formal investigation on 3 November, the RAIB said that the On Train Data Recorder showed that the driver had made an emergency brake application twelve seconds after he initially applied the brakes, and that a further emergency brake demand had been made by the Train Protection & Warning System fitted to the train.

-RAIB will examine how Network Rail managed the risk of loss of adhesion at the track site and also any SWR policy for preventing or mitigating wheel slip on their trains.
+RAIB said they would examine how Network Rail managed the risk of loss of adhesion at the track site and also any SWR policy for preventing or mitigating wheel slip on their trains.
 SWR commented that its driver had acted in an "impeccable way in a valiant attempt to keep passengers safe".
 The West of England Line had not had a Rail Head Treatment Train over it since 29 October, although one had been scheduled to travel over the line before the accident occurred.
 An interim report was published on 21 February 2022.